MichaelKleyman/MichaelKleyman/README.md

 - 🔭 I’m currently working on **an application to abstract unnecessary paperwork, and help with appointment scheduling and exercise tracking in Physical Therapy Clinics.**

-- 🌱 I’m currently working with **Python, Typescript and NextJS 13.**
+- 🌱 I’m currently working with **Python, Typescript, AWS, and NextJS 13.**

 - 👯 I’m looking to collaborate on **fun and creative projects that solve real world problems.**